 You don’t even have to take it from me – how about Jack Nicklaus?

-I can assure you, you don’t know more about the golf swing than Mr. Nicklaus, and he spoke the wisest words you’ll ever hear about the foolishness of modern swing theory – and he did it 40 years ago…the following are his words:
+I can assure you, you don’t know more about the golf swing than Mr. Nicklaus, and he spoke the wisest words you’ll ever hear about the faulty logic of modern swing theory – and he did it 40 years ago…the following are his words:

 I understand that there is a theory in golf today that the hips shouldn’t turn on the backswing…It’s hogwash…you should never try to restrict your hip turn if you want to hit the ball a long way.